ViCCo-Group/SPoSE/README.md

 Here is an example call:

 ```
-python main.py --task odd_one_out --folder behavioral/ --results_dir ./results/ --learning_rate 0.001 --lmbda_idx 0 --embed_dim 90 --batch_size 100 --epochs 500 --window_size 20 --sampling_method soft --p 0.7 --plot_dims --device cuda:0 --rnd_seed 42
+python main.py --task odd_one_out --folder behavioral/ --results_dir ./results/ --learning_rate 0.001 --lmbda 0.008 --embed_dim 90 --batch_size 100 --epochs 500 --window_size 20 --sampling_method soft --p 0.7 --plot_dims --device cuda:0 --rnd_seed 42
 ```

 #### NOTES:

 1. The script expects your triplets to be in the folder `./triplets/behavioral/` or `./triplets/text/`, dependent on the data you use.
 Note that the triplets are expected to be in the format `N x 3`, where N = number of trials (e.g., 100k) and 3 refers to the triplets, where `col_0` = anchor_1, `col_1` = anchor_2, `col_2` = odd one out.
 Triplet data must be split into train and test splits, and named `train_90.txt` and `test_10.txt` respectively.
 In case you would like to use some sort of text embeddings (e.g., sensvecs), simply put your `.csv` files into the folder `./text/`, and the script will automatically tripletize the word embeddings for you and move the triplet data into `./triplets/text/`.

 2. The script automatically saves the weight matrix `W` of the SPoSE model at each convergence checkpoint.